-64. Lastly, the influence of constitutional court decisions on the legislation is undeniable; the execution of their decisions is considered as a crucial part of the principle of the rule of law.
+65. Lastly, the influence of constitutional court decisions on the legislation is undeniable; the execution of their decisions is considered as a crucial part of the principle of the rule of law.
 It is therefore common practice for constitutional courts to send for information the decisions of their courts to the legislative power which would imply a legislative action.
 The constitutional court of Russia does this to the Douma twice a year.

-65. More than one national report of the XIV Congress of constitutional courts along with their scientific doctrines note that constitutional courts, although not referred to as "positive legislators", may act as activist courts whereas other scientific doctrines, like in Turkey, would not seen Constitutional Courts as a "legislator", not even a negative one.
+66. More than one national report of the XIV Congress of constitutional courts, along with their academic writers, note that constitutional courts, although not referred to as "positive legislators", may act as activist courts, whereas other academic writers, like in Turkey, would not see Constitutional Courts as a "legislator", not even a negative one.